Wednesday 3 April 2024

 Lt.
 Gen. Ata Hasnain (Retd.), a gem among Indian military veterans (hear it from across the ideological spectrum

-Also, I am glad that Prime Minister Narendra Modi, my criticism of him on many other scores being another matter, did condemn the manner in which Operation Bluestar was conducted on Guru Arjan’s martyrdom anniversary in which many innocent worshippers unduly died in the cross-fire (something also condemned by Congress leader Shashi Tharoor in his personal capacity, but it must be remembered that while the way the operation was carried out definitely boosted Khalistani sentiment, it was the emergence of Khalistani terrorism in the first place that led to Operation Bluestar, and we should not fundamentally invert cause and effect), and that Prime Minister Narendra Modi has also condemned the horrendous anti-Sikh carnage in 1984 (captured in a very balanced fashion, also acknowledging the Hindus who protected Sikhs at personal risk and the ghastliness of Khalistani terror, in the film 31st October, scripted and produced by Sikh gentleman Harry Sachdeva, and the web series Grahan, both viewable on the streaming platform Hotstar).
+I am glad that Prime Minister Narendra Modi, my criticism of him on many other scores being another matter, did condemn the manner in which Operation Bluestar was conducted on Guru Arjan’s martyrdom anniversary in which many innocent worshippers unduly died in the cross-fire (something also condemned by Congress leader Shashi Tharoor in his personal capacity, but it must be remembered that while the way the operation was carried out definitely boosted Khalistani sentiment, it was the emergence of Khalistani terrorism in the first place that led to Operation Bluestar, and we should not fundamentally invert cause and effect), and that Prime Minister Narendra Modi has also condemned the horrendous anti-Sikh carnage in 1984 (captured in a very balanced fashion, also acknowledging the Hindus who protected Sikhs at personal risk and the ghastliness of Khalistani terror, in the film 31st October, scripted and produced by Sikh gentleman Harry Sachdeva, and the web series Grahan, both viewable on the streaming platform Hotstar, and so, the web series Scam 1992: The Harshad Mehta Story on SonyLiv was wrong in saying that our nation as a whole was blind to that carnage).

 I wholeheartedly support acknowledging and condemning the horrendous anti-Sikh carnage in 1984 in which Congress leaders, members and supporters (Muslims included) played an active role, as also how the Congress successfully